-Click here to read the Oregon Opportunity Network 2012 Annual Report, published 5/30/13.
+Click here to read the Oregon ON 2013-14 Annual Report

 Oregon Opportunity Network is a membership-based, statewide association of affordable housing and community development organizations that provide housing and economic opportunity for working families, people with disabilities, seniors and others struggling to meet their needs in communities throughout Oregon.